olexandr-konovalov/olexandr-konovalov.github.io/_posts/2024-02-24-personal-digital-decolonisation.md

 The rest of this post is related to my use of [GitHub](https://github.com/) and [Zenodo](https://zenodo.org/) for developing and publishing research software, and includes a lot of technical details.
-If you are not using these platforms, please feel free to proceed to the last paragraph.
+If you are not using these platforms, please feel free to jump to the last paragraph of this section.
 Otherwise, for [GitHub](https://github.com/), I've discovered that one can actually change their GitHub username: see e.g.
 [GitHub documentation](https://docs.github.com/en/account-and-profile/setting-up-and-managing-
 your-personal-account-on-github/managing-personal-account-settings/